Bounded-Abstention Pairwise Learning to Rank: Experiments

 \section{Experiments}

-In this section, we empirically assess the effectiveness of \BALToR{} using three popular and publicly available datasets for the learning-to-rank task.
+In this section, we empirically assess the effectiveness of \BALToR{} using four popular and publicly available datasets for the learning-to-rank task.
 Our method aims to identify and abstain from pairs that are truly uncertain.
 By abstaining from a larger number of uncertain pairs, we expect improved performance on the remaining pairs.
 Additionally, we aim for the actual coverage to closely match the target coverage and for the rejections to maintain the overall distribution of classes in the pairwise comparisons.

-More in details, we address the following questions: \begin{itemize} \item [\textbf{Q1:}] Does the accuracy on the pairwise ordering relationship, i.e., the capability of predicting the relative order or a tie for pairs of items for a query, improve on the remaining ones when abstaining on a subset of pairs? \item [\textbf{Q2:}] Is the coverage constraint satisfied at test time? \item [\textbf{Q3:}] How is rejection distributed across classes, i.e., is \BALToR{} (un)evenly rejecting pairs in which the first items is ranked higher then the second, or viceversa, or when there is a tie? \end{itemize}
+More in details, we address the following questions: \begin{itemize} \item [\textbf{Q1:}] Which of the proposed approaches to estimate the conditional risk improves the most the accuracy on the pairwise ordering relationship?

+\item [\textbf{Q2:}] Is the coverage constraint satisfied at test time? \item [\textbf{Q3:}] How is rejection distributed across classes, i.e., is \BALToR{} (un)evenly rejecting pairs in which the first items is ranked higher than the second, or viceversa, or when there is a tie? \end{itemize}